Air gun: Darts and arrows

 In the 18th and 19th centuries, air gun darts were popular, largely because they could be reused.
 Although less popular now, several different types of darts are made to be used in air guns, but it is not recommended that darts be used in air guns with rifled bores or in spring-powered air guns.
 Air guns that shoot darts are sometimes called dart guns, and tranquilizer guns if the darts used are loaded with anesthetic (tranquilizer) compounds.

 Some modern air guns are designed to discharge arrows and are called arrow guns or sometimes airbows.
 These arrows are designed with a hollow shaft that is open in the rear where the nock would normally be.
 When loaded, the hollow arrow shaft is slid rearwards over a barrel whose external diameter is only fractionally smaller than the shaft's interior diameter, providing a close-enough fitting that minimizes rattling and gives a reasonable enveloping seal without causing too much friction.
 During shooting, the trigger releases high-pressure air from the barrel to the front portion of the hollow arrow shaft, pushing the arrow forward.
 Such air guns can shoot arrows at launch velocities rivalling or even exceeding high-end crossbows, while retaining consistency of precision unaffected by archer's paradox, but they are also more expensive to set up and maintain.

 Laser beam

 The modern pentathlon has since 2009 included a laser-run event that replaced the traditional cross country run of 3,200 metres and timed air-pistol shoot.
 The competitors run 4 laps of 800 m combined with 4 rounds of firing.
 The pistols used are modified air pistols that fire an eye-safe laser beam towards a target at the same time as a discharge of air.
 This has made the organisation of the events easier from a safety point of view and allows competitors to travel more easily with their weapons.

+Airsoft pellets

+Airsoft pellets are plastic BBs shot from airsoft guns.